 Media

-SIP entities involved in session peering MUST support the G.711 PCMU audio codec at a packetization interval of 20 msec as defined in [RFC 3551].

-SIP entities involved in session peering MAY support voice-band-data relay mechanisms such as the following:

-T.38 fax relay as specified in [T.38]

-V.152 as specified in [V.152]

-DTMF-relay for digits 0-9 and * and # as defined in [RFC 4733]

-A SIP entity involved in session peering that supports one or more of these voice-band-data relay mechanisms MUST revert to G.711 pass-though when interworking with a peer Carrier network that does not support the same voice-band-date relay mechanism.

 RTP

 Codecs

 Narrow Band codecs reproduce the audio bandwidth of the PSTN.
 The following codecs, widely used in IP based voice networks, shall be supported as described in the tables below.
 Codecs in the Group 1 column in each table MUST be supported for both transmission and reception across the NNI.
 Codecs in the Group 2 columns in each table SHOULD be supported for both transmission and reception across the NNI.